fabric/fabric/sites/docs/concepts/configuration.rst

-The heart of Fabric's configuration system (as with much of the rest of Fabric) relies on Invoke functionality, namely `invoke.config.Config` (technically, a lightweight subclass, `fabric.connection.Config`).
+The heart of Fabric's configuration system (as with much of the rest of Fabric) relies on Invoke functionality, namely `invoke.config.Config` (technically, a lightweight subclass, `fabric.config.Config`).
 For practical details on what this means re: configuring Fabric's behavior, please see :ref:`Invoke's configuration documentation <invoke:configuration>`.